vitorric/crud_nodejs/README.md

 # CRUD NodeJS with MongoDB

 ## Introduction!
 This is a basic CRUD design, using NodeJS and MongoDB.
-We will use the express library to manipulate MongoDB and the EJS engine to build the visual layer of our application.
+We will use the **Express** library to manipulate MongoDB and the **EJS** engine to build the visual layer of our application.

 ## Preparation